superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

  'What is the impact of ‘write_consistency_factor’ ?']
 ```

-Next, we define our `response_synthesizer` and associate it with `query_engine` to facilitate collection of traces for our evaluations.
+Next, we define our `response_synthesizer` and associate it with the `query_engine` to facilitate collection of traces for our evaluations.

 ```python
 from llama_index.core import get_response_synthesizer